-At 36º 51’ latitude, Auckland lies in a transition zone between subtropical and temperate.
-Its climate is warm and moderately wet, with few frosts and no snow.
-In summer the average maximum temperature is 24º C. Stable subtropical anticyclones mean that the summers are warm and humid.
-Winters are mild, although rain is more frequent and intense.
-Auckland city has an average annual rainfall of 1,210 millimetres, and 2,003 annual hours of sunshine.
+At latitude 36º 51' S, Auckland lies in a transition zone between subtropical and temperate.
+Its climate is warm and moderately wet, with few frosts and virtually no snow.
+In summer the average daily maximum temperature is 24º C. Stable anticyclones mean that the summers are mostly warm and humid.
+Winters are mild, with more frequent and intense rain.
+Auckland city has an average annual rainfall of 1,212 millimetres and on avaerage 2,003 hours of sunshine.
 In the hills, rainfall is higher and temperatures are lower.
 The prevailing winds are south-westerly.

-Aucklanders who looked out the window on 27 July 1939 could hardly believe their eyes.
-The ground was blanketed in snow.
-Five centimetres were reported on the summit of Mt Eden and the Bombay Hills were all white.
-People who had never seen the substance before played with snowballs.
-But by afternoon it had largely melted.
-It was Auckland’s only recorded snowfall.
+Aucklanders who looked out the window on 27 July 1939 could hardly believe their eyes: the ground was blanketed in snow.
+Five centimetres was reported on the summit of Mt Eden and the Bombay Hills were white.
+People who had never seen the substance before threw snowballs at each other.
+By afternoon it had largely melted.
+Snow next fell in Auckland in August 2011.

 Kauri forests and mixed conifer–broadleaf forests were the natural vegetation over much of the region before it was cleared by Māori, and later by Europeans on a much larger scale.
 Forests survived in the Waitākere and Hūnua ranges, parts of the North Shore, and in small areas elsewhere.
 Where reserves have been established there are up to 150 native plant species.
 The main threat to their survival is the proliferation of introduced weeds.

 The most distinctive features of natural urban and rural Auckland are the crimson-flowering pōhutukawa that cling to the coastal clifftops, the broadleaf forest in the gullies, and mangroves in the intertidal swamps.